SAMMISolutions/docs/doc_posts/_commands-variable/introduction.md

 #### Init Variables
-If you right click on a button, you can edit its INIT variables.\
+If you right click on a button, you can edit its initial variables.\
 These exist to prevent crashes if you have enabled persistent variables.\
 The window uses a simple JSON format to initialize your variables.\
 For example, if you want your variable `name` to have a value of `SAMMI` and your variable `age` to have a value of 18 on initilization, you can do: